rjones30/jana-plugins/README.md

 # jana-plugins
-collection of jana plugins for GlueX data analysis
+A collection of jana plugins managed by R.T.Jones for GlueX data analysis.